0chain/zboxcli/README.md

 ## Rename

-`rename` command helps in renaming a file existing already on dStorage.
+`rename` command renames a file existing already on dStorage.
+Only the allocation's owner can rename a file.

 | Parameter  | Required | Description                                       | default | Valid values |
 |------------|----------|---------------------------------------------------|---------|--------------|